 It is well known that a damaged microbiome can lead to yeast infestation in the gut.
 If a full complement of good bacteria were present they would consume your daily intake of yeasts at night while you sleep.
-If they are not present (for example, after a dose of antibiotics, or drugs, or because you eat badly, are stressed, binge drink or picked up a tummy bug when abroad), the yeasts lay their roots down creating small holes in the gut wall.
+If they are not present (for example, after a dose of antibiotics, or drugs, or because you eat badly, are stressed, binge drink or picked up a parasite when abroad), the yeasts lay their roots down creating small holes in the gut wall.
 This is the first step to a leaky gut.
-Worsened by gluten consumption that makes the holes bigger via an enzyme called zonulin, leaky gut at the outset may just allow small food molecules to pass into the blood stream, poisoning the blood and making you tired for no apparent reason.
+Worsened by gluten consumption that makes the holes bigger via an enzyme called zonulin, leaky gut at the outset may just allow small food molecules to pass into the blood stream, poisoning the blood and making you tired, seemingly for no apparent reason.

 But when the holes are bigger, the yeasts themselves can get into the blood stream.
 Mouth ulcers, thrush, cystitis, bloating after meals, flatulence and fatigue are all symptoms.

 This understanding has encouraged researchers to look further.

 Cornell researchers studied (1) the faeces from 48 people with CFS and compared them with those of 39 healthy people using DNA sequencing from the stools and backing it up with sequencing from the blood.

 Their solution was to take probiotics and eat a diet high in natural fibre.
 However, a gut rebuild is never that simple and requires you to: